Wenhui-Yu/LCFN/readme.txt

 * We also release our tuning results in folder supplementary_material.

-* In the dataset folder, we prodive Amazon and Movielens to conduct our experiments.
+* In the dataset folder, we prodive Amazon and KuaiRand to conduct our experiments.
 For each dataset, we split it to three subsets: train_data, validation_data, and test_data.
-You can use our processed datasets, or construct them from the raw data by running amazon.py and movielens.py.
+You can use our processed datasets, or construct them from the raw data by running amazon.py and KuaiRand.py.
 For the raw data please find on:

 1. Amazon
 http://snap.stanford.edu/data/amazon/productGraph/categoryFiles/reviews_Electronics_5.json.gz